soccershoe/JustAnotherAdmin/_posts/2019-09-28-TLSCompliance.md

 ## TLS Security and Compliance

 I'm a bit late to this party (POODLE in 2014, PCI DSS 3.1 in 2016) but I thought I'd share some previous info I had on making sure your servers were TLS compliant.
 Maybe you are concerned for security or checking the box for PCI compliance.
 Hopefully this will help.
+The information below is taylored to my environments, but use this in any way helpful.

 {{ more }}